List of power stations in North Carolina

 This is a list of electricity-generating power stations in the U.S. state of North Carolina, sorted by type and name.
-In 2023, North Carolina had a total summer capacity of 35,864 MW through all of its power plants, and a net generation of 126,553 GWh.
-In 2024, the electrical energy generation mix was 41.3% natural gas, 32% nuclear, 12.6% coal, 9.1% solar, 3.3% hydroelectric, 1.1% biomass, 0.4% wind, 0.1% petroleum, and 0.2% other.
-Small-scale solar including customer-owned photovoltaic panels delivered an additional net 907 GWh of energy to the state's electrical grid in 2024.
-This was more than 13 times less than the 12,267 GWh generated by North Carolina's utility-scale photovoltaic plants.
+In 2024, North Carolina had a total summer capacity of 36.3 GW through all of its power plants, and a net generation of 134,965 GWh.
+In 2025, the electrical energy generation mix was 40% natural gas, 31.8% nuclear, 13.2% coal, 9.4% solar, 3.4% hydroelectric, 1.1% biomass, 0.7% wind, 0.1% petroleum, and 0.2% other.
+Small-scale solar including customer-owned photovoltaic panels delivered an additional net 1,009 GWh of energy to the state's electrical grid in 2025.
+This was more than 12 times less than the 12,752 GWh generated by North Carolina's utility-scale photovoltaic plants.

 As in other states, electricity generation by coal in North Carolina has been shifting to natural gas and renewables.
 Gas has nearly equaled the generation by nuclear since 2016.
 The state was also a top-ten state in the nation for production of nuclear energy.

-At the end of 2020, North Carolina had the third-highest solar generation and installed capacity in the nation at 5,260 megawatts, surpassed only by California and Texas.
+At the end of 2025, North Carolina had the sixth-highest solar generation and fifth-highest installed capacity in the nation at almost 7,700 megawatts.
 Solar generation exceeded hydroelectricity in 2017.